openstack-infra/zuul/doc/source/admin/drivers/github.rst

 named *my-github* must have an approved code review in order to be enqueued into the pipeline.

-.. zuul:attr:: pipeline.require.<github source>
+.. attr:: pipeline.require.<github source>

    The dictionary passed to the GitHub pipeline `require` attribute supports the following attributes:

    .. _github-pipeline-require-review:

-   .. zuul:attr:: review
+   .. attr:: review

       This requires that a certain kind of code review be present for the pull request (it could be added by the event in question).